-Cholera is a bacterial infection spread by contaminated water or food.
+Is a bacterial infection spread by contaminated water or food.
 It causes diarrhoea, nausea and stomach cramps, and is most widespread in areas with poor sanitation and limited access to clean drinking water.
 The vaccine is administered as a drink, and not an injection.

-Diphtheria is a bacterial infection affecting the nose and throat, and spread through infected droplets from coughs and sneezes.
+Is a bacterial infection affecting the nose and throat, and spread through infected droplets from coughs and sneezes.
 It is more common in poor, overcrowded locations.
 The diphtheria vaccine can be received as part of the diphtheria, polio & tetanus booster.

-Hepatitis A is a viral infection which affects the liver.
+Is a viral infection which affects the liver.
 It is spread in the faeces of infected people; in areas of Thailand with poor sanitation, food and water can become contaminated.
 The disease can cause serious liver complications.

-Hepatitis B is a viral infection affecting the liver, which is spread through blood and bodily fluids.
+Is a viral infection affecting the liver, which is spread through blood and bodily fluids.
 When travelling through Thailand, you can put yourself at risk of hepatitis B by sharing needles or equipment, having unprotected sex, or receiving a tattoo, body piercing or any medical or dental treatment.
 The hepatitis B vaccine is available on its own, or in combination with the hepatitis A vaccine.

-Japanese encephalitis is a viral brain infection spread by mosquitoes.
+Is a viral brain infection spread by mosquitoes.
 It is most common in rural areas, and though it is uncommon in travellers, it can occasionally cause severe symptoms and even death.
 If you are planning on spending a lot of time in rural Thailand, it could be worth receiving the vaccine.

-Rabies is a viral infection typically transmitted via the bite of an infected dog that is nearly always fatal.
+Is a viral infection typically transmitted via the bite of an infected dog that is nearly always fatal.
 If you are bitten or scratched by an animal while in Thailand, you run the risk of being exposed to rabies and you may require emergency treatment.
 Treatment is easier to administer if you have already received the vaccine, which is delivered in three doses over several weeks.

-Typhoid is a bacterial infection common in areas with poor sanitation.
+Is a bacterial infection common in areas with poor sanitation.
 It is spread in the faeces of an infected person; when food or water becomes contaminated with the bacteria, it can spread to other people.
 The typhoid vaccine can be administered as a single injection, in three capsules that are swallowed, or as part of the hepatitis A-typhoid immunisation.

-Tuberculosis is a bacterial infection transmitted through respiratory droplets.
+Is a bacterial infection transmitted through respiratory droplets.
 It mainly affects the lungs, causing coughing, fatigue, difficulty breathing and a fever.
 The vaccine is usually only recommended for children staying in Thailand for a long period, or health workers.